 |Legacy Program: Magnetic Fields in Nearby Galaxies||

 What is the role of magnetic fields in sculpting the ISM at kiloparsec scales?
-This question is the driver behind the Legacy Program: 'SOFIA heralds a new era of measuring the magnetic fields of galaxies', which consists of 50-220 microns polarimetric observations of 17 nearby galaxies including starbursts, mergers, active galaxies, and spiral galaxies.
-The HAWC+ data for targets M82, NGC 1097, NGC 2146, NGC 6946, Centaurus A, and Circinus are already public on IRSA.
+This question is the driver behind the Legacy Program 'SOFIA heralds a new era of measuring the magnetic fields of galaxies', led by Enrique Lopez Rodriguez (KIPAC/Stanford) and Ann Sui Mao (MPIfR).
+This survey consists of 50-220 microns polarimetric observations of a flux-limited sample of 17 nearby galaxies including starbursts, mergers, active galaxies, and spiral galaxies.

-Data for an unprecedented infrared polarimetric analysis of the 30 Doradus star-forming region in the Large Magellanic Cloud were taken by HAWC+.
-At the center is a cluster of O-type and Wolf-Rayet stars that heat the surrounding dust, allowing for in-depth total intensity and polarimetry analysis of star formation in the infrared.
-SOFIA compiled polarization maps taken at 53, 89, 154, and 214 μm, revealing dust emission between 10-100 K and allowing for an inferred morphology study of the magnetic field.
+Polarization maps of the star-forming region 30 Doradus in the Large Magellanic Cloud using HAWC+.
+The maps were taken at 53, 89, 154, and 214 μm, revealing dust emission between 10-100 K and allowing for an inferred morphology study of the magnetic field.
+Read more here.

 |DDT Highlight: SN 2014J Imaging and Spectroscopy with FORCAST, FLITECAM, and HIPO||

 Imaging and grism spectroscopic data to probe the ejecta and surroundings of the bright Type Ia Supernova, SN 2014J, in M82.
 The observations were taken using FORCAST and the now retired instruments FLITECAM and HIPO.
 Read more here.